Calendar of Events

 Every Sunday

-12n SPR (Sex, Politics, and Religion) Revival.
+4p SPR (Sex, Politics, and Religion) Revival.
+(NOTE PERMANENT CHANGE OF TIME to 4p as of August 3.
+July 27 will be at 12n.)
 Sex, Politics, and Religion – everything you are not supposed to discuss at the dinner table.
-This is for those people who would like to participate in a group that fosters considered, civil discussions, that is open regarding subject matter; i.e., this is not for those who want to “shock somebody” or “troll”.
-Optionally brown-bag for those who would like to pay homage to SPR’s history as a San Francisco dinner/restaurant discussion group.
+This is for those people who would like to participate in a group that fosters considered, civil discussions, that is open regarding subject matter, i.e., this is not for those who want to “shock somebody” or “troll”.
+Optionally brown bag for those who would like to pay homage to SPR’s history as a San Francisco dinner/restaurant discussion group.
 This is a Zoom event: Meeting ID: 996 5500 8587, Passcode: 279931.
 Hosted by James Monschke.
 PC (RSE Su)

 29 – Tuesday